 Andrew Cody

-{ Having troubles defending our doctrine: Outside the Church there is no salvation. }
+{ Can you help me reply to his opinion about our teaching: Outside the Church there is no salvation? }

 Eric replied:

-If no, believes that the teaching only applies to those who accept it as true and not to those who reject it's truth.
+• If no, he believes that the teaching only applies to those who accept it as true and not to those who reject its truth.
 He says that truth is relative to the individuals and is not absolute.

 Truth is not relative, but guilt is.
 In Catholicism we talk about objective guilt versus subjective guilty; someone who commits what God has declared to be a sin is objectively guilty of that sin, yet there may be a factor in that circumstance that affects how much God will punish them, for example, ignorance (see below).